Expatriate: Worldwide distribution of expats

-Business expatriates
+Expatriate employees

 Long among the complexities of living in foreign countries has been the management of finances, including the payment of taxes; here, a 32-page IRS publication from 1965 for Americans living abroad.

 Some multinational corporations send employees to foreign countries to work in branch offices or subsidiaries.
 Expatriate employees allow a parent company to more closely control its foreign subsidiaries.
 They can also improve global coordination.

-A 2007 study found the key drivers for expatriates to pursue international careers were: breadth of responsibilities, nature of the international environment (risk and challenge), high levels of autonomy of international posts, and cultural differences (rethinking old ways).
+A 2007 study found that key drivers for expatriates to pursue international careers included breadth of responsibilities, nature of the international environment (risk and challenge), high levels of autonomy in international posts, and cultural differences (rethinking old ways).

-However, expatriate professionals and independent expatriate hires are often more expensive than local employees.
-Expatriate salaries are usually augmented with allowances to compensate for a higher cost of living or hardships associated with a foreign posting.
-Other expenses may need to be paid, such as health care, housing, or fees at an international school.
+Expatriate professionals and independent expatriate hires often prove more expensive than local employees.
+Expatriate salaries are usually augmented with allowances to compensate for a higher cost of living or for hardships associated with a foreign posting.
+Other expenses may need to be paid, such as health-care, housing, or fees at an international school.

 There is also the cost of moving a family and their belongings.
 Another problem can be government restrictions in the foreign country.

-Spouses may have trouble adjusting due to culture shock, loss of their usual social network, interruptions to their own career, and helping children cope with a new school.
+Spouses may have trouble adjusting due to culture shock, loss of their usual social network, interruptions to their own career, and helping children to cope with a new school.
 These are chief reasons given for foreign assignments ending early.
 However, a spouse can also act as a source of support for an expatriate professional.
-Families with children help to bridge the language and culture aspect of the host and home country, while the spouse plays a critical role in balancing the families integration into the culture.
+Families with children help to bridge the language and culture aspect of the host and home country, while the spouse plays a critical role in balancing the family's integration into the local culture.
 Some corporations have begun to include spouses earlier when making decisions about a foreign posting, and offer coaching or adjustment training before a family departs.
 Research suggests that tailoring pre-departure cross-cultural training and its specific relevance positively influence the fulfilment of expectations in expatriates' adjustment.
 According to the 2012 Global Relocation Trends Survey Report, 88 per cent of spouses resist a proposed move.
 The most common reasons for refusing an assignment are family concerns and the spouse's career.

-Expatriate failure is a term which has been coined for an employee returning prematurely to their home country, or resigning.
+Expatriate failure is a term which has been coined for an employee returning prematurely to the home country, or resigning.
 About 7% of expatriates return early, but this figure does not include those who perform poorly while on assignment or resign entirely from a company.
-When asked the cost of a premature expatriate's return, a survey of 57 multinational companies reported an average cost of about US$225,000.
+When asking the cost of a premature expatriate's return, a survey of 57 multinational companies reported an average cost of about US$225,000.